Make omnichannel integral to your retail marketing strategy

 Instead, map out your customers’ usual shopping journeys, pinpoint the hitches in their ways, and identify the technology vendor deficiencies that are causing the interruptions.
 Ensure the right journey orchestration capabilities are in place.
 This will help you plan out how interactions on one touchpoint should inform those elsewhere—and more importantly, how you can make things move smoother.

 But no matter how meticulously arranged your pre-defined journeys are, customers never cease to surprise.
 Retail brands need to respond to individual customers in real time, and they need to do this at scale.
-Real-time intelligence, utilized with the right automation solutions, can help brands prioritize the most popular touchpoints, offer smooth cross-channel handoffs, and adjust the timing of individualized campaign communications.
+Real-time intelligence, utilized with the right marketing automation solutions, can help brands prioritize the most popular touchpoints, offer smooth cross-channel handoffs, and adjust the timing of individualized campaign communications.

 Omnichannel is more than just brick-and-mortar and ecommerce